 - Class targeted support and adult support identified through class planning.

-- Differentiated curriculum
+- Differentiated or scaffolded curriculum learning

 - Learning Mentor

-- Pastoral Assistant liaising with outside agencies
+- Pastoral worker liaising with outside agencies

 - School Nurse support